commonsyllabi/explorer/README.md

 ## questions

+### API
 - [ ] does creating a syllabus require a user account? does it do it automatically (i.e., taking the associated email with the syllabus, automatically generating a password and sending it via email?)
 - [ ] what is an appropriate level of nestedness when returning things from an API?
 - [ ] do we make resources first-class citizens? aka does a user profile return the set of resources associated with it?

+### sessions

+- what is the "secret" that is given when creating a cookie store?
+- what is the name of the session?